Conflict: Vietnam

-Conflict: Vietnam is a tactical shooter video game developed by Pivotal Games and 8bit Games and published by Global Star Software and SCi Games for PlayStation 2, Xbox, Microsoft Windows, and mobile phones and N-Gage. the N-Gage version was ported to DS as Operation Vietnam.
+Conflict: Vietnam is a tactical shooter video game developed by Pivotal Games and published by Global Star Software and SCi Games for PlayStation 2, Xbox, and Windows.
 Released in 2004, it is the third installment in the Conflict series.
+A separate version was developed by 8bit Games and published by Synergenix for mobile devices the same year.
+A port for Gizmondo devices was planned before being cancelled.

 Gameplay

 Conflict: Vietnam has players taking control of Frank "Ragman" Wier, Bruce "Junior" Lesh, Will "Hoss" Schafer & Harold "Cherry AKA Doc" Kahler, a squad of four 101st Airborne Division soldiers on the eve of the Tet Offensive in 1968.

 Multiplayer

-Multiplayer for Playstation 2 allows two players to each control two of the squad's four men and take on Viet Cong (VC) members and North Vietnamese Army (NVA) forces.
+Multiplayer for PlayStation 2 allows two players to each control two of the squad's four men and take on Viet Cong (VC) members and North Vietnamese Army (NVA) forces.

 Multiplayer for Xbox allows up to four players to play together under local co-op.
-If three players decide to play on Xbox, one of the players will take control of two of the squad’s four men whilst the two other players will control the remaining squad soldiers individually.
+If three players decide to play on Xbox, one of the players will take control of two of the squad's four men whilst the two other players will control the remaining squad soldiers individually.
 If two players just decide to play, then the same principle will apply like the PlayStation 2 version.